gsairammohan/Doc-sharing/README.md

 * User can download the files and folders.
 * User can keep their files private or public.
 * Users can also keep the files and floders they are intreseted as favorites for easier access.

-### Register Page
-* The user has to register when he uses the website for the first time.He can register with any of his   Email ID.

-### Login Page
-* The web application is authenticated and a user must sign in using his username created in Register Page.

-### Home Page
-* After login the home page is displayed, where user can see his favorite files and folders.

- ### My Files Page
- * In the side navigation bar we can see 'My files', where user can the files and folders uploaded by him.

- ### All Users Page
- * In the side navigation bar we can see 'All users,' where user can see the profiles of other users, using the website.

-### Other Users Files
-* In the above page 'All users' clicking on each user we can get the files and folders uploaded by the respective user.

-### My Profile Page
-* In the side navigation bar we can see 'My Profile Page', where user can see his profile.